Good Eggs design system

 • Strategically integrate new color palette into UI

-• Audit existing icons, establish design guidelines, re-draw icons, and create new Sketch library
+• Audit existing icons, establish design guidelines, re-draw icons, and create new icon library

 Grid system